wp-plugins/participants-database/readme.txt

 One application for the list filtering option allows you to control whether a record gets displayed, giving you an approval process for new records.
 Create an administrative field (one that is not displayed or edited on the frontend) called "approved" that is a checkbox.
 Put this (without the quotes) in the values for the field: 'yes,no' with a default value of 'no'.
 Then put this in the shortcode: `[pdb_list filter='approved=yes']` Now, only records that have been approved will be included in the list display.
 You may need to do something like this if you get a problem with spam, for instance.

-= Determining Which Fields are Shown by Each Shortcode =

-Each of the 4 main shortcodes (signup, record, list and single) can show any or all of the fields you have defined, depending on the settings on the "manage database fields" page.
-For the signup, record and single shortcodes, only fields in groups marked "display" will be shown.
-The signup shortcode also only shows fields that have "signup" checked.
-The list shortcode only shows fields that have a non-zero "display" value.

-Each of these 4 shortcodes can also determine which fields to show in the shortcode itself by using the "fields" attribute.
-This attribute is a comma-separated list of field names to show in the shortcode.
-This makes it easy to have different sets of fields appear on different pages, or to create different signup forms for different pages.
-For example: `[pdb_signup fields="first_name,last_name,address,city,country,email,newsletter"]`

-By using custom templates, you can have even more control over how things are displayed by the shortcode.
-These templates are very similar to the templates that a WordPress theme uses.

 = Shortcode Templates =

 The list, record, single and signup shortcodes use templates to determine how they are presented.
 Plugin default templates are found in the "templates" directory in the plugin directory.
 These templates are commented to help you understand how they work, and are intended to serve as starting points to creating your own custom templates.
 Like WordPress theme templates, some knowledge of PHP, CSS and HTML is required to create and edit them.